Creative Donation Jar Ideas for Fundraising | Nonprofit Guide

 Use lids with narrow slots, attach jars to the counter with a cable/adhesive base, position within staff view, and empty into a lock bag periodically.
 Log counts with two volunteers present.

-At least daily for businesses; every 1–3 hours during busy events.
+At least daily for businesses; every 1 to 3 hours during busy events.
 Use a two-person count, record totals on a simple log, and share quick progress updates to encourage additional giving.

 A 'round up your change' prompt, a micro-goal ('Help reach $100 by noon'), donor name stickers on a poster, and a thank-you table sign all boost participation and keep it fun.